riscv-android-src/toolchain-rustc/src/tools/miri/README.md

   functions.
 This is needed so that Miri can execute such functions, so Miri sets this flag per default.
 * `-Zmir-emit-retag` controls whether `Retag` statements are emitted.
-Miri enables this per default because it is needed for validation.
+Miri enables this per default because it is needed for [Stacked Borrows].
-* `-Zmiri-track-pointer-tag=<tag>` shows a backtrace when the given pointer tag is popped from a borrow stack (which is where the tag becomes invalid and any future use of it will error).
-This helps you in finding out why UB is happening and where in your code would be a good place to look for it.

 Moreover, Miri recognizes some environment variables: